 4.25.
-Standards issued but not yet effective
+Standards issued but not yet effective and amendment to standards

 A number of new standards are effective for annual periods beginning after 1 January 2020 and earlier application is permitted; however, the Group has not early adopted the new or amended standards in preparing these condensed consolidated interim financial statements.